AztecProtocol/aztec-packages/docs/docs/guides/developer_guides/smart_contracts/writing_contracts/how_to_emit_event.md

 Encrypted events can only be emitted by private functions and are encrypted using a public key of a recipient.
 For this reason it is necessary to register a recipient in the Private Execution Environment (PXE) before encrypting the events for them.

-First we need to get a hold of recipient's [complete address](../../../aztec/concepts/accounts/keys#complete-address).
+First we need to get a hold of recipient's complete address.
 Below are some ways how we could instantiate it after getting the information in a string form from a recipient:

 #include_code instantiate-complete-address /yarn-project/circuits.js/src/structs/complete_address.test.ts rust

-Then to register the recipient's complete address in PXE we would call `registerRecipient` PXE endpoint using [Aztec.js](../../../aztec/overview.md#aztecjs):
+Then to register the recipient's complete address in PXE we would call `registerRecipient` PXE endpoint using Aztec.js

 #include_code register-recipient /yarn-project/aztec.js/src/wallet/create_recipient.ts rust